 Candidates choose a mentor prior to the application or when applying to the programme.
 A mentor or co-mentor is a person with a professional or academic title and a suitable certified professional activity in the individual field.
 The mentor guides the candidate during his or her training.

 To apply for the Advanced Training in Poultry Health and Poultry Production Systems programme candidates shall meet the following requirements: they must hold a degree in veterinary medicine, have at least three years of work experience in the field of poultry health and poultry production systems and possess a valid licence.
-Candidates who have completed the degree abroad must attach a Certificate of Education Completed in a Foreign Education System in accordance with Article 121 of the Statute of the University of Ljubljana.
+Candidates who have completed the degree abroad must attach a Certificate of Education Completed in a Foreign Education System.

 Selection criteria for limited admission